-SHaW-MH is currently equipped to provide short term care for students.
-For students who are seeking or would benefit from more intensive treatment, we offer assistance in connecting you to appropriate local providers who have experience in working with college students.
+SHaW-MH is provide brief, solution focused treatment to students.
+For students who are seeking or would benefit from more intensive, long term treatment or specialized treatment, we offer assistance in connecting you to appropriate local providers who have experience in working with college students.